nrwl/nx/docs/shared/reference/glossary.md

 ### Flaky Tasks

 Tasks that will sometimes succeed and sometimes fail without any change to the inputs.
 These tasks are often e2e tests and are particularly problematic in CI.
+Nx Cloud automatically detects flaky tasks and re-runs them.

 > See: [Identify and Re-run Flaky Tasks](/ci/features/flaky-tasks)